andalexo/andalexo.github.io/_posts/notes/2017-10-20-fedora-config.md

 layout: page-fullwidth
 subheadline:  "Linux"
 title:  "Fedora Config"
-teaser: "Not-taking while setting up my system"
+teaser: "Note-taking while setting up my system.
+It happens that stuff change, deprecated or simply I happen to stop using them.
+Such a note would be helpful documenting what and why I added or removed."
 breadcrumb: true
 categories:
     - notes